What We Do

 WHAT WE DO

-Service Dog Project, Inc. is the culmination of Carlene White’s 30 years of experience with animal training and a lifelong dream to assist the disabled population through the aide of service dogs.
-Founded in 2003 by Carlene Service Dog Project has trained and donated 150 fully certified Great Dane service dogs to individuals who have balance and mobility issues due to neurological diseases or war injuries.
+Service Dog Project Inc. is the culmination of Carlene White’s 30 years of experience with animal training and a lifelong dream to assist the disabled population through the aide of service dogs.
+Founded in 2003 by Carlene, Service Dog Project has trained and donated 180 certified Great Dane service dogs to individuals who have balance and mobility challenges.

 Our Great Danes are bred, born, raised, and trained on SDP's farm and for the first month are watched 24/7 by staff and/or volunteers.
 Once the dogs are fully trained (usually a year or older) they are matched with a recipient and are then trained to meet the individual’s exact needs.
 As balance dogs they are taught to be steady in harness and match their gait to the handler’s speed.
 The dogs learn to halt and brace in case the handler should fall and require assistance to stand.

 Breeding for Size & Temperament

 Carlene White has owned four generations of Great Danes and also imports bloodlines from Europe.
 All breeding dogs are obedience trained and many are used in therapy work.

 Pups are handled from birth and notes are taken on their markings, personality and disposition.
 At ten days old each pup is fed a very small quantity of goat’s milk with a bottle, along with their mother’s milk.
 The pups are handled and weighed regularly.
 Once they start solid puppy food each pup is given their own dish and are NEVER allowed to push and shove for food.
 Food aggression is not allowed!
 Spoon feeding is done in the group to learn names and manners.
 Treats are given to one dog at a time as their name is called.